-5.2.5.2.
+5.6.2.
 Running SmoothBaseline

 SmoothBaseline accepts SpectralSegments as input.
 See the example in the box below for how to construct those.
 The box also shows how SmoothBaseline can be run from the command line.
-A GUI can also be started by double-clicking on the SpectralSegment in the Variables window.
+You can also start a GUI by double-clicking on smoothBaseline in the Tasks view of HIPE.

 The key input parameter is 'midcycle', which is essentially the typical scale to which the baseline is to be smoothed.
-It's unit is the number of cycles per wavenumber unit, where wavenumber is defined as 1/ wavelength.
+Its unit is the number of cycles per wavenumber unit, where wavenumber is defined as 1/ wavelength.
 Any structure in the spectrum that has a much longer period than 'midcycle' is considered baseline structure and will not be smoothed or masked.